How to answer "Equally important to my career is..." on Bumble

 Is the answer about career too?+

 It's about everything career isn't.
-The matcher's calibrating partner-availability, not your portfolio.
-The strongest answers name a small unsexy commitment that's been there for years.
+The matcher is calibrating partner-availability, not your portfolio.
+The strongest answers name a small unsexy commitment that's been there for years and isn't about productivity.

 A values answer attracts a specific kind of matcher.
 The next bottleneck is the conversation — making sure the messages back up what the prompt promised.